jipp/sonoffTH/README.md

 * LED blinking shows progress and status
 * manual switch status by pressing bottom
 * OTA update from webserver during startup
+* OTA update triggered from IDE
 * reset settings when buttom pressed during startup for 3 sec
 * connect DHT22 sensor to jack for measurements
 * publish switch status, temperature, humidity and vcc
+* username/password for mqtt broker optional

 ## The following features are in progress
 * react better when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)
 * add last will for mqtt
 * CI for Project
-* maybe start on-demand wifi instead of resetting all settings
+* maybe start on-demand wifi-setup instead of resetting all settings
-* in case mqtt dies in operation, reconnect when switch changes
+* maybe in case mqtt dies in operation, reconnect when switch changes
-* enhance build system to automatic versioning and nameing of .bin file
-* make username/password for mqtt broker optional
-* add OTA triggered from IDE

 ## Additional files
 -